 Sprinkle sea salt on top of caramel, depending on how salt you like it 1 1/2 Teaspoons to 1 Tablespoon of fleur de sel.

 To make the chocolate topping chop chocolate into small pieces.
 You can use a bain marie or microwave to melt the chocolate.
 To create a bain marie place a small pot filled with a small amount of water topped with a heat proof bowl with chocolate- make sure the bottom of the bowl does not touch the water.
 Let the steam of the simmering water melt the chocolate.

 If microwaving melt on 50% power for 15 second increments, mixing in between.
 Which ever method you use be careful not to overheat, once chocolate burns there is no going back.

-Once chocolate is melted add finely chopped chocolate to help temper the chocolate.
+Once the chocolate is melted add finely chopped chocolate to help temper the chocolate.
 Mix for a few minutes or until all chocolate is melted.
-Pour on top of caramel layer and spread to create an even layer.
+Pour on top of the caramel layer and spread to create an even layer.